divanvisagie/blog/content/post/docker/index.md

     image: postgres:10-alpine
 ```

-This will reduce the unleash environment in our previous example to running :
+This will reduce the unleash environment in our previous example to running:

 ```bash
 docker-compose up
 ```

 In the directory that contains the definition file.
 Compose as a developer tool, especially when dealing with networked applications is envaluable and allows us to simulate having multiple machines without having to own our own data-center.

+It also is the tip of the iceberg in a concept called Container Orchestration, which allows us to spin up and tear down server applications at will in response to load.
+That is beyond the scope of this article, but is definately a contributing factor to Docker's popularity in production environments